Yara Shahidi on Partying, Instagram and Living the

 Those family conversations have also informed how Shahidi hopes to use her privilege.

-“I realized that when my norms did not fit those of the world around me, it was time to change the world norms.”
+"I realised that when my norms did not fit those of the world around me, it was time to change the world norms."

 Next up, she’ll fall in love with Riverdale’s Charles Melton in The Sun Is Also A Star.
 It’s a romance, but Shahidi would rather discuss the film’s commentary on immigration.
 Shahidi plays Natasha, a young woman trying to save her family from deportation to Jamaica.
 "Being first generation on my father's side, the story of immigration is something that is undoubtedly tied to mine," she says of her Iranian roots.
 "There are times in which it's like, well, half of my family is from a country that is on the list of places that cannot come to the US."